Plinia rivularis

 Plinia rivularis, commonly known as yva poroity, jaboticabarana, jabúriti, guapuriti, cambucá peixoto, jabuticaba de cacho, or piuna is a species of plant in the family Myrtaceae.

 Distribution

 Plinia rivularis is found in coastal forests, atlantic rainforest, and high altitude forests, in Argentina, Paraguay, Uruguay, Brazil, Venezuela, and Trinidad.

 Description

-The plant is an evergreen tree which can grow to between 6 and 11 metres tall.
-It produces edible, reddish-orange fruit, up to 20mm in diameter.
-The leaves are between 7.5 and 10 cm long, and between 3 and 4 cm wide.
+The plant is an evergreen tree which can grow to between 6 and 11 m tall.
+It produces edible, reddish-orange fruit, up to in diameter.
+The leaves are between long, and between wide.